Learn about our participants’ experiences with Michael’s Place.

 Michael’s Place is blessed by those we help and by those who help us.
 By sharing, it is our hope that you will gain a fuller understanding of how Michael’s Place makes a positive difference in the lives of those who experience grief.
 You will note a resounding theme of finding hope on the journey of healing.

-Elizabeth shares the value of having Michael’s Place as resource following the loss of her child:
+Elizabeth shares the value of having Michael’s Place as a resource following the loss of her child:

 “To put into words what Michael’s Place has done for our family is an overwhelming task.
 In short, they allowed me to feel like I could breathe, even if only for a moment.
 When you speak to someone who truly understands your pain and absorbs it without trying to “fix” it, it is one of the most comforting feelings imaginable.”